 Moon shots, or stretch goals, are goals that are extremely ambitious and may even seem impossible.
 Moon shots move employees out of their comfort zones.
 By encouraging employees to set stretch goals, employers signal that they believe their employees can take big chances and create big changes.

 An essential part of this approach is fostering a culture of learning.
-Employees at all levels should always be setting ambitious learning goals for themselves.
-Continuous self-improvement should be baked into performance conversations.
+Employees at all levels should always set ambitious learning goals for themselves, and continuous self-improvement should be baked into performance conversations.

 Moon shots can be risky, but they drive big rewards.
 By empowering employees to work with their managers to set ambitious objectives, the company demonstrates that it values employee contributions beyond the daily grind.

-Improving employee performance requires a reinvention of performance management norms and processes.
+Improving employee performance requires reinventing performance management norms and processes.
 Employees need to feel supported by their managers and empowered to do their best work.

 Employees are more likely to thrive in a work environment that supports a healthy work-life balance.
-Micromanaging when an employee takes a short break or forcing them to be always “on,” can impact their mental health and motivation — and, consequently, their performance.
+Micromanaging or forcing an employee to always be “on” is stressful, and can impact their mental health and motivation — and, consequently, their performance.

 By contrast, managers trained to manage performance positively and proactively will draw the best out of your workforce.
 Improving performance should be a collaboration among HR, managers, and employees.
 When HR provides clear performance criteria, managers and employees can gauge their progress.